kysely-org/kysely/recipes/extending-kysely.md

 ## Extending using module augmentation

-You don't want to do this.
-This method can bypass Typescript's shortcomings when it comes to inheritence and return types, but relies heavily on Kysely's internal structure, which is destined to change without notice between releases.

 > DISCLAIMER: We do not support this method.
 Use at your own risk.

 You can override and extend Kysely's builder classes via [Typescript module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).